 Search engines like Google have a specific system in place for ranking websites when users search certain keywords.
 One of the primary factors of this ranking system is, “Which website has the most relevant, accurate and up-to-date information?”

-Whether you’re an electrician, cafe owner or law firm, it’s important to regularly reinforce your status as a credible authority on whatever product or service your business provides.
+Whether you’re an electrician, cafe owner or law firm, it’s important to regularly reinforce your status as a credible authority on whatever product or service your business provide.
 Posting a few short, simple blogs periodically can take care of this, and search engines will reward you for it with a higher ranking.

 The logic behind this point is quite simple – the quality of the website reflects the quality of the business.
 If your website looks stale, outdated and crappy, potential customers are more likely to think that your products and services are of the same standard.